Title

 Republic Act No. 9048 allows individuals to correct clerical or typographical errors and change their first name or nickname in the civil register without a judicial order, provided they meet certain criteria and follow the necessary procedures.

-The grounds include if the name is ridiculous, tainted with dishonor, or difficult to write or pronounce; if the new name or nickname has been habitually and publicly used; or if the change will avoid confusion.
+(1) The current first name/nickname is ridiculous, tainted with dishonor, or extremely difficult to write or pronounce; (2) the petitioner has habitually and continuously used the new first name/nickname and has been publicly known by it in the community; or (3) the change will avoid confusion.

 Analyze Cases Smarter, Faster